FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 https://www.iso.org/obp/ui/#search
 ```

 the value Country you have to put in the torrc file is the Alpha2-code value in the link above.
-Remember to use a country that is not to far from your position otherwise you will have a connection timeout. after putting the line:
+Remember to use a country that is not too far from your position otherwise you will have a connection timeout. after putting the line:

 ```
 ExitNodes {Country}